X BitMap: Support

 Some web browsers support displaying XBM images as a holdover from the early days of the World Wide Web, when XBM was the minimal non-proprietary image file format.
 The Arena web browser had full support since version 0.3.34 (25 July 1997).
 XBM support was removed from Internet Explorer 6, Mozilla Firefox 3.6, and WebKit-based browsers.
 There is a strong indication that Chromium (and therefore, also, Google Chrome) does not support XBM.
 Documentation for Opera 2.12 and 6.0 indicates that XBM was at least previously supported.

-Some image viewers/converters, e.g., XnView, FFmpeg and IrfanView, support XBM.
+Some image viewers and converters (e.g., XnView, FFmpeg and IrfanView) support XBM.
 A 48×48 XBM can be converted to Ikon and eventually X-Face with Netpbm tools.

-Despite having been superseded by the XPM format, XBM is still used by some modern but lightweight window managers like Openbox to define simple button images in a window's title bar, such as the iconify/minimize, restore, and maximize buttons.
+Despite having been superseded by the XPM format, XBM is still used by some modern but lightweight window managers like Openbox to define simple button images in a window's title bar such as the minimize, restore and maximize buttons.
 XBM is also used in embedded processing (microControllers) to display Icons used in GUIs.
 ImageMagick supports converting images both to and from XBM.
 GIMP may be used to create or modify images using the XBM format, and also supports converting images to and from the XBM format.